V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngo : no, refusal / leopard, cheetah

-– ngofo / ngovo : in vain, attribute of gratuity
+– ngofo / ngovo : in vain, free of charge, attribute of gratuitousness

 – ngola : reddish earth used for make-up, freshwater fish species